artsy/release-lookout/README.md

 - Run `yarn setup:artsy` to get your .env file setup
 - Run `yarn install` to install deps.
 - Run `yarn send-reminder` to send the reminder.

+### Testing

+By default messages will go to the #bot-testing channel, add yourself there to see messages!